fedellen/list-together/README.md

 ## **🐞 Known Bugs**

-- sortedLists and sortedItems data inconsistencies
+- sortedLists and sortedItems data inconsistencies [Might be fixed, but need to do more testing]
 - ...someBugsProbably

 ## **💽 Backend made with:**